Here at Ad Hoc Labs we are open-sourcing one of the projects I started to handle reliable execution of different tasks.

 The core idea is the same: actor A sends a task to actor B to process, and actor B will eventually get the task.
 It’s very similar to the way you send a message from actor A to actor B in Akka; there’s no other complexity there.

-This is how messages are sent between two actors in Akka. diagram 1
+This is how messages are sent between two actors in Akka.

 And this is how that same message is sent from actor A to actor B using Task library.
 You just wrap it in Task envelope, specifying the type of task (push message for example) and send it to TaskActor.
-Actor B will eventually receive that message. diagram 2
+Actor B will eventually receive that message.

-What’s happening under the hood is the following: diagram 3 Based on the configuration, where Task library is embedded, we specify the producers and consumers the project will run.
+What’s happening under the hood is the following: Based on the configuration, where Task library is embedded, we specify the producers and consumers the project will run.
 Here is an example config, which specifies that this project is running sometask producer, sometask consumer (running in the same project, for simplicity), and destination actor, which is actor B.

 This type of consumer is called proxy consumer since it’s not processing messages; it simply gets messages and forwards them to another actor (in this instance, Actor B) that will do the processing and respond.
 (We’ll see that there are consumers that process tasks on their own also.)